dajcs/miniRT/.test/checker_dust_uv_solution.md

 #### Step 3: Refactor `get_pattern_color` to Use the Correct Method

-Now, your main pattern function becomes a dispatcher.
+The main pattern function becomes a dispatcher.
 It uses the stable 2D UV mapping for planes and can keep the simpler 3D mapping for curved surfaces where it works well.

 ```c
 /**